• Skip to primary navigation

 The flesh of an Asian pear is crisp and juicy, with a sweetness that is similar to that of an apple.

-Not only are Asian pears a delicious and healthy snack, but they also have several potential health benefits.
+Both are Asian pears a delicious and healthy snack, but they also have several potential health benefits - and for meal ideas that pair fruit-forward flavors with fish, try Asian salmon side ideas for dinners.

 For one, they are a good source of fiber.